 - A good story puts information in perspective.
 It doesn’t replace information.

 - A good story paints a picture.
 It helps your listeners “see” what you’re saying.

 While the principles of storytelling remain the same, its convergence with a digital platform has given us different mediums in which we can present and share that message.
 Here are a few digital visual storytelling tools for sharing your business brand with your global audience:

 CustomShow: This storytelling tool allows you to visualize brand identity, graphics, and animation to turn commonplace bullet points into powerful messaging.
-This enterprise software solution has been developed to allow real time editing, cross team functionality, and robust analytics to measure and improve on the sales process.
+This enterprise software solution has been developed to allow real-time editing, cross-team functionality, and robust analytics to measure and improve the sales process.

-Projeqt: Projeqt is a dynamic presentation platform that allows you to pull lie tweets of blog feeds, insert interactive maps, add audio notes or stream videos you’ve found on the web.
-Created by TBWAWorldwide and Pilot.is, an internal product development unit which creates products living at the intersection of marketing and engineering.
+Projeqt: Projeqt is a dynamic presentation platform that allows you to pull lie tweets from blog feeds, insert interactive maps, add audio notes, or stream videos you’ve found on the web.
+Created by TBWAWorldwide and Pilot. is, an internal product development unit that creates products living at the intersection of marketing and engineering.

-StoryMarkLife: This app has you take a picture with your phone camera, record your voice or add other sound, and save for yourself or to share with colleagues and friends.
+StoryMarkLife: This app has you to take a picture with your phone camera, record your voice or add other sounds and save for yourself or to share with colleagues and friends.

 FotoBabble: A photo and audio powered social media content aggregator that turns static photos into stories Helps organizations attract and engage audiences across web, mobile, and social networks.

 QWiPS: A useful social voice utility that lets you add your spoken voice to the social conversation.

 Meograph: This tool enables businesses to create multimedia stories and engage their customers in the creation process.